OWASP/www-chapter-riyadh/index.md

 Meeting Sponsors
 ----------------

 OWASP Riyadh conducts meetings/talks at various locations across Riyadh.
-Currently, we are organizing events virtually.We organize quarterly talks on various topics covering application security.
+Currently, we are organizing events virtually.
+We organize quarterly talks on various topics covering application security.
 Moreover, there are also CTFs and workshops planned frequently.